 Note: The programme structure is based on the present syllabus existing in the regular mode in the University of Kerala.
 The UG and PG syllabi in the regular mode in the University is currently being revised and is about to be finalized.
 SDE will adopt the revised syllabus as such when they are finalized for the 2020-21 admission.
 The SLMs will also be updated accordingly.

+DIRECTOR

+School of Distance Education

-University of Kerala, Karlavattem Thirdvanauthenuram - 695 581
+University of Kerala, Karlavattom

+Thirayanauthenuram - 695 581